Email the Class

 Forest Resources Field Trip to the Yakama Nation

-We will assemble at the white 12-passenger UW vans in the Burke Museum Parking Lot at 6:15 a.m.
-We will be on the road at 6:30.
+We will assemble at the three white SUVs in the Burke Museum Parking Lot at 6:45 a.m.
+We will be on the road at 7:00.
 It will take us about three hours, with a brief break, to get to Toppenish

 After our arrival, we will do the following things in and around the Yakama Nation Reservation (subject to schedule changes):

-We should leave Toppenish by 5:00 p.m. and thus be back in Seattle by 8:30, if we take a dinner break (depending on weather) or a little earlier otherwise.
-You need to consider the conditions of the drivers, as only two people (Steve and Sam) have the clearance to drive the vans.
+We should leave Toppenish by 5:30 p.m. and thus be back in Seattle by 9:00, if we take a dinner break (depending on weather) or a little earlier otherwise.
+You need to consider the conditions of the drivers, as it's a long drive.

 - Lecture by Steven J. Rigdon, Generation Manager, Yakama Power, on the history, ecology, and natural resources management of the Yakama.

-- Presentation at the Toppenish Creek floodplain, on restoration and Wapato cultural foods
+- Visit to the Toppenish Creek floodplain, on wetland restoration and cultural foods

 What to bring, wear, etc

 - Check the weather forecast for the Yakima Valley, and dress accordingly.

 - Wear shoes suitable for tromping in mud, forests, etc. No sandals, please and especially no flip-flops!